onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ![Context menu for selected files](../../images/user-guide/web-file-browser/layout-context-menu.png#screenshot)

-For better navigation in file browser, you can also change layout of it, by choosing what columns of attributes you want to be displayed.
-Click **Configure columns** button, in upper-right corner of file browser, and choose desired columns.
+For better navigation in the file browser, you can also change the layout of it, by choosing what columns of attributes you want to be displayed.
+Click **Configure columns** button, in the upper-right corner of the file browser, and choose desired columns.

 ![Example of column configuration feature](../../images/user-guide/web-file-browser/feature-configure-columns.png#screenshot)